nthitz/pluggedTT/readme.md

 Extensions still awaiting approval in the respective stores.

-For now drag install the bookmarklet here: https://nthitz.github.io/pluggedTT/index.html
+For now drag you can install the bookmarklet here: https://nthitz.github.io/pluggedTT/index.html